 Feedback, regularly given to each student throughout the course, is an obligation that meets the University's accountability requirement.
-Project grades, constructive comments on written homework, and/or regular studio critiques in class can inform a student of their standing and help the student focus on learning.
+Project grades, constructive comments on written homework, and regular studio critiques in class can inform students of their standing and help them focus on learning.
 Each student should receive at least one grade by the middle of the semester.
-One or two written examinations spaced equally apart and/or multiple studio class critiques are the primary means of evaluation of student performance.
+One or two written examinations spaced equally apart, multiple studio class critiques, or both, are the primary means of evaluating student performance.
 In lecture courses, one-day reviews led by the instructor or by student teams can benefit students in determining how to organize course material.
 In studio courses, group critiques should be scheduled during a class session.
-They can also function as a learning exercise for students to become familiar with the work of their fellow students and to see how individuals have tackled visual problems in different ways.
+They can also function as a learning exercise for students to become familiar with their fellow students' work and see how individuals have tackled visual problems in different ways.
 Instructors should encourage students to ask questions, both instructors and of each other.